LeetCode-OpenSource/vscode-leetcode/README.md

 - **LeetCode: Create new session** -  Create a new session
 - **LeetCode: Refresh** -  Refresh the LeetCode Explorer
 - **LeetCode: Search Problem** -  Search for problems by keywords
-- **LeetCode: Test Current File** - Test the solution by customized test case
+- **LeetCode: Test** - Test the current solution file by customized test case
 - **LeetCode: Submit** -  Submit the solution to LeetCode

 ## Known Issues:
 - This extension will infer the current target problem according to the active editing file.
 Please do not change the file name.
-- Currently, only unlocked problems will be listed.

 ## Release Notes